 The YPA Mentoring Program gives students the opportunity to work with successful photographers to fine-tune their craft, create images for their portfolios, develop business and marketing skills and explore markets for their work.
 At the same time, the program demonstrates the power of photography to build community, national and international awareness and support for an important environmental or social issue.

 The YPA Mentoring Program picks up where school leaves off by providing the opportunity to work with some of today’s most successful professionals.
-The program takes place over the course of the summer pairing up college level students with industry professionals.
-You will meet as a team for a series of 6-8 two hour sessions over the course of 8-12 weeks.
+The program takes place over the course of the summer pairing up college level students and young photographers with industry professionals.
+You will meet as a team for a series of 6-8 two hour sessions over the course of 6-8 weeks.